 - If the server does not respond, he can use the lease until it expires.

 - When the lease has expired, the client must start over with the DHCPDISCOVER process.

 - There are three types of address leases.
 They are a manual lease, automatic lease and dynamic lease.

 - The client can end the lease by sending a DHCPRELEASE message to the server to end the lease.

 Conclusion – Configuring DHCP Server

-The main advantage of using the DHCP is reusing a previously allocated address and it even saves the time by automatically allocating the IP addresses to the clients.
+The main advantage of using the DHCP is reusing a previously allocated address, and it even saves time by automatically allocating the IP addresses to the clients.

 This is a guide to Configuring DHCP Server.
 Here we discuss how to configure the DHCP server along with the working of DHCP.
 You may also look at the following articles to learn more –